For Future Generations

 Mount Desert Island’s present-day trail system evolved over centuries of human use and settlement of the land.

 Working with CommunitiesAs a living landscape, Acadia National Park works with the many communities that exist in and around the park.
 The park is in the traditional homeland of Wabanaki people who live here and have lived here since time immemorial.
-The park as a government-to-government relationship with tribes.
+The park has a government-to-government relationship with tribes.
 The park also works with the many towns and communities that surround the park and uses tools such as conservation easements and processes such as civic engagement to connect with communities on the many issues that are interwoven with park management.
-The Acadia Advisory Commission is a key link between the park and the surrounding communities.
+Along with our other partners, the Acadia Advisory Commission is a key link between the park and the surrounding communities.

 Land & Boundary Management